 Airports and airlines

 Thanks to Netflights, you can easily compare Albania flights to help you find a great deal.
 Search without entering specific dates to give find the best time to travel.
-When you use Netflights, you’re saving time and money; we have all the latest deals and offers from airlines that fly to Albania in one spot, so you don’t have to spend hours researching things on your own.
+When you use Netflights, you’re saving time and money, as we have all the latest deals and offers from airlines that fly to Albania in one spot.

 Tirana’s ‘Mother Teresa’ International Airport is Albania’s main international airport.
 Direct return flights from the United Kingdom are offered by British Airways and depart from London Gatwick.
 Other airlines that serve this route include Turkish Airlines, Lufthansa, Aegean Airlines, Alitalia, Pegasus Airlines and Austrian Airlines.